 You will need

-- Peel and cut the potatoes into 2 cm cubes.
+- Peel (if needed) and cut the potatoes into 2 cm cubes.

-- Put the potatoes into a large casserole, add salt, 4 bay leaves, a few peppercorns, 1 teaspoon of cumin seeds, and sprinkle olive oil over the potatoes.
+- Put the potatoes into a dutch oven, add salt, 4 bay leaves, a few peppercorns, 1 teaspoon of cumin seeds, a pinch of chili flakes, and sprinkle olive oil over the potatoes.
 Thoroughly mix everything.

 - Bake the potatoes in the oven for 20 minutes.